 Jay Egg is a consultant and designer of geothermal HVAC systems, in addition to being author of two books and several articles on the subject.
 He is the Founder of Egg Geo, LLC, and focuses on geothermal advocacy, engineering, and educational efforts.
 He can be reached at [email protected] or egggeo.com.

-Ron George, CPD, is president of Plumb-Tech Design & Consulting Services LLC.
-Visit www.Plumb-TechLLC.com.
+Ron George, CPD, ASSE 12080 Legionella Management Professional, is president of Plumb-Tech Design & Consulting Services.
+Visit www.plumb-techllc.com for more information or call 734-755-1908.

-John Gregory has nearly 35 years of experience in medical gas system design and inspection, process piping, plumbing and fire protection system design for multiple business classes.
+John Gregory has more than 37 years of experience in medical gas system design and inspection, process piping, plumbing and fire protection system design for multiple business classes.
 He is a certified medical gas inspector, NITC 6020.
-John serves on the NFPA 99 Technical Committee for piping and installation, and he is a co-chair of the P.I.P.E.
-Medical Gas Committee in Arizona.
-Email John at john.gregory@wsp.com.
+Gregory serves on the NFPA 99 Technical Committee for piping and installation, and he is a co-chair of the PIPE Medical Gas Committee in Arizona.
+He is the assistant vice president at WSP; email him at [email protected].